Email Reports

 * **Open Rate** — the percentage of successful deliveries that were opened.

-* **Total Clicks** — the total number of clicks on any link in the email.
+* **Total Clicked** — the total number of clicks on any link in the email.

 * **Click-through Rate (CTR)** — the percentage of successful deliveries that generated at least one click.